microsoft/mdatp-xplat/linux/installation/README.md

 ## Additional details

+> [!NOTE] To onboard a device that was previously offboarded you must remove the mdatp_offboard.json file located at /etc/opt/microsoft/mdatp.

 The installer script can be used to (separatly or combined):

 * Install, upgrade or remove the product.